PyDevC/codes/README.md

-# CodeCraft: Better Than Original
+# CodCraft: Better Than Original